ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Optimisation
 ------------

-This is a priority for **v0.3** of the code prior to wider distribution.
+This is a priority for **v0.4** of the code prior to wider distribution.

-* Switch to using numpy structured arrays for halos and subhalos rather than python classes.
+* Convert push_snap to C.  This will require switching to using numpy structured arrays for graphs.
-* Convert the whole of :code:`driver.py`, including :code:`update_halos` and :code:`process_halos` into C.
+* Eliminate classes from halo, subhalo and galaxy output buffers: convert routines to C.
 * Better timing tests needed to determine the efficiency of the code, ideally by comparison with the release version of L-Galaxies.